bridxe/escrow-contract2/README.md

 ----

-To use the current version (a more in-depth user guide with details on the Escrow flow itself will be uploaded later on):
+To use the current version (for a more in-depth user guide with videos, scroll to the Quickstart section on our medium article):

 Requirements: must have 1. the MetaMask Wallet chrome extension installed, 2. a text editor (see below for recommnedations) with the proper extensions, and 3.
 Hardhat and/or Truffle installed (look up how to install via Terminal command)